mbarbin/cubzzle/README.md

 $ cubzzle run
 ```

 A few shapes are available (Cube, Dog, Tower, etc.).
-To solve a different shape, provide the option `-shape`.
+To solve a different shape, provide the option `--shape`.
 You can also draw the box during the brute force search, to see the solver run through all permutations interactively.

 ```bash
 $ cubzzle run --shape=Tower --draw-box-during-search=true